Adlink-ROS/neuron_app_inspection/README.md

 ## Quickstart

-1. Click application in Neuron App to open workspace. **Click AUTO-inspction.**  It will build the resource at first time it's opened.
+1. Click application in Neuron App to open workspace. **Click Auto-inspction.**  It will build the resource at first time it's opened.
      ![](readme_resource/open_app.png)

 2-1.
 Click "packages" on the right side.